Which lens should you choose for wildlife photography?

 Fujifilm X lenses for wildlife photography

-At Fujifilm, the selection is more limited but still interesting, especially with Sigma’s arrival.
+At Fujifilm, the selection is more limited but still interesting, especially since Sigma entered the system.
 Here are a few ideas:

 | Lens | Focallength | Max.Aperture | Weight | Dim. (Ø x L) | Min.
 FocusDist. | Approx.price | Best price | |||